khoybye/krhoe16.github.io/_projects/2018-09-06-sudoku-project.md

 layout: main
 ---

-The project on boolean satisfiability was done through one of my programming courses while I was studying in Denmark.
+The project on boolean satisfiability was done through one of my programming courses while I was studying in Denmark.<br/>
 It was a group project where we had to use boolean satisfiability for our solver.